katariakhushi/Instabots/README.md

 # Instabots
 ## Overview
 This repository contains a set of Python scripts that automate various tasks on Instagram using Selenium and BeautifulSoup.
 The bot performs tasks such as logging in, searching profiles, following/unfollowing users, liking/unliking posts, extracting followers, and checking stories.
 This README provides instructions for setting up and using the bot.
+## Selenium
+Selenium is an open-source tool for automating web browsers, allowing users to simulate interactions like clicking buttons and filling out forms.
+It supports various browsers and programming languages, making it ideal for automated testing, web scraping, and repetitive tasks.
+Key components include Selenium WebDriver for direct browser control, Selenium IDE for recording actions, and Selenium Grid for running tests across multiple machines.
+Selenium helps ensure web applications work consistently across different environments and can speed up testing and data extraction processes.

 ## Prerequisites
 * Python: Ensure you have Python 3.6 or later installed.